 Announcing the start of Japan's first Science in Mountain Studies-specific master program! (from April 2017)

 The Master Degree Program of Mountain Studies is a new postgraduate course created and offered through the collaboration of four universities: the University of Tsukuba, Shinshu University, Shizuoka University and the University of Yamanashi.
 The aim of this program is to cultivate people capable of addressing the specific needs of mountainous areas, including environmental issues and sustainable ecosystem management.
-The degree of "Master of Science in Science in Mountain Studies" will be conferred upon completion of this program.
+The degree of "Master of Science in Mountain Studies" will be conferred upon completion of this program.

 - Cultivate people who can contribute to finding solutions for problems associated with natural variation and human activity affecting the geosphere/hydrosphere, ecosystem and natural resources of mountainous areas.